-Composers in the Classroom is an education project ran by Chamber Choir Ireland & The Contemporary Music Centre that brings established Irish composers into second-level schools throughout the island to coach students in the creative process of composing for a choir.
+Composers in the Classroom is an education project presented by Chamber Choir Ireland & The Contemporary Music Centre that brings established Irish composers into second-level schools throughout the island to coach students in the creative process of composing for a choir.

 Previous participant and composer Garret Sholdice reflects on his early involvement in the project and his composition career.